 The main activity came after we put interview answers to a spreadsheet and decided to create an affinity map that put together all the issues we identified.

-We came to an agreement that the physical design of the current pendant (wearable, see image below) would prevent people from buying the product.
+We came to an agreement that the physical design of the current pendant (see images) would prevent people from buying the product.
 People had security concerns.
 Finally, people were not too competent with technology and their exposure to technology was limited to social media use on mobile phones.

 With these findings, the team wanted to make RTL's app MVP based on an easy and usable way for senders to upload files and for receivers to access them with no issues.
 Additionally, provide measures for password recovery and access to memories.

 We also thought it was best to redesign the pendant RTL had.